MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Introduction

 MRFP not only contributes to style perturbation but also provides control over perturbation of fine-grained features.
-It primarily consists of two components,i.e, the High-Resolution Feature Perturbation (HRFP) module, which comprises of a randomly initialized overcomplete(in a spatial sense) autoencoder, and style perturbation with the normalized perturbation technique (NP+)\cite{fan2022towards} within the feature space.
-Style perturbation techniques at the image level, however, is limited, deterministic and sacrifices source domain performance because of its potential to adversely affect image content\cite{fan2022towards}.
-Although NP+(a feature level perturbation technique) can generate diverse styles while preserving high content fidelity, it does not perturb domain-specific fine-grained features, thus missing opportunities to further enhance generalizability.
-Randomizing these domain-specific features during the training process restricts the model from drawing inherent source domain specific patterns.
+It primarily consists of two components, i.e, the High-Resolution Feature Perturbation (HRFP) module, which comprises of a randomly initialized overcomplete (in a spatial sense) autoencoder, and style perturbation with the normalized perturbation technique (NP+) \cite{fan2022towards} within the feature space.
+Style perturbation techniques at the image level, however, is limited, deterministic and sacrifices source domain performance because of its potential to adversely affect image content \cite{fan2022towards}.
+Although NP+ (a feature level perturbation technique) can generate diverse styles while preserving high content fidelity, it does not perturb domain-specific fine-grained features, thus missing opportunities to further enhance generalizability.
+Randomizing these features during the training process restricts the model from drawing inherent source domain specific patterns.

-RandConv \cite{xu_robust_2020} and ProRandConv \cite{choi_progressive_nodate} introduce variance in features in the form of contrast and texture diversification in the image space.
-In contrast to ProRandConv, the proposed HRFP module is assigned the task of extracting fine-grained characteristics via a decreasing receptive field from a randomly initialized overcomplete autoencoder, serving as perturbations to prevent domain-variant feature overfitting.
+RandConv \cite{xu2020robust} and ProRandConv \cite{choi2023progressive} are image augmentation techniques that introduce variance in features in the form of contrast and texture diversification in the image space.
+In contrast to ProRandConv, the proposed HRFP module operates in the feature space by extracting fine-grained characteristics via a decreasing receptive field from a randomly initialized overcomplete autoencoder, serving as perturbations to prevent domain-variant feature overfitting.
 The inherent benefit of utilizing overcomplete convolutions lies in their decreasing receptive field, where perturbations do not induce significant semantic distortions.
 This is because the influence of pixels beyond the center of the receptive field is minimal compared to the increased impact observed in undercomplete networks with an increasing receptive field.
-As shown in Fig.\ref{fig:Intuition}, the introduction of \textit{style perturbation} and \textit{MRFP} as marked by 'H' and 'Z' respectively, restricts the range of the model's focus to domain in-variant features.
-WildNet \cite{lee2022wildnet}, SANSAW \cite{peng_semantic-aware_2022} and Style Projected Clustering \cite{huang2023style} are recent DG methods that either use external real-world data for synthesising styles or have complicated training strategies with multiple objective functions.
+As shown in Fig.\ref{fig:Intuition}, the introduction of \textit{style perturbation} with NP+ and \textit{HRFP} helps restrict the model focus range to domain in-variant features.